Suburbia I've Given You All and Now I'm Nothing

-Suburbia I've Given You All and Now I'm Nothing is the third studio album by American rock band the Wonder Years.
+Suburbia I've Given You All and Now I'm Nothing is the third studio album by American rock band the Wonder Years released on June 14, 2011, the group's first release on Hopeless Records.

-Composition
+Music and lyrics

-Suburbia I've Given You All and Now I'm Nothing is a part of a trilogy (along with The Upsides [2010] and The Greatest Generation [2013]) that dealt with vocalist Dan Campbell's struggles of being scared, loneliness and feeling lost.
+Suburbia I've Given You All and Now I'm Nothing is a part of a trilogy (along with The Upsides [2010] and The Greatest Generation [2013]) that deal with vocalist Dan Campbell's struggles of fear, loneliness and feeling lost.

-The title of the album, 5 of the song titles, and some of its lyrics all reference the Allen Ginsberg poem "America" which according to the album's liner notes served as the primary inspiration for the record.
+The title of the album, five of the song titles, and some lyrical contents reference the Allen Ginsberg poem "America" which according to the album's liner notes served as the primary inspiration for the record.
 "Came Out Swinging" begins with a sample of Ginsberg reading the poem.

+The album's lyrical topics include insurance fraud, homelessness and living spaces.

 Recording

 The album was produced by Steve Evetts.
 Evetts would push the band to get the perfect take to the point where they felt sick, such as Dan Campbell throwing up twice while recording vocals.
 Dan O'Connor and Alan Day, both from Four Year Strong, recorded their guest vocals for "Summers in PA" while on The Wonder Years' tour bus during the 2011 edition of the Kerrang!
 Tour.